tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

 ![Commander William T.  Riker](https://s3.amazonaws.com/tdg5/blog/wp-content/uploads/2015/06/04124355/riker.jpg)

-The full beardth, er, rather, breadth of the awesomeness of pry is too much to go into in this article, but the team behind pry has done a great job of covering most of what you might want to know over at [pryrepl.org](http://pryrepl.org/).
+The full beardth, er, rather, breadth of the awesomeness of pry is too much to go into in this article, but the team behind pry has done a great job of covering most of what one might want to know over at [pryrepl.org](http://pryrepl.org/).

 At a glance, some of the advantages of pry are: